FreeBSD as a Secure Mail Server Using sendmail and

 The goal is to have working sendmail, ipop3d and

 imapd (using imap-uw) that play nice with Microsoft

 e-mail clients, don't require any extra password maintenance, uses

-FreeBSD's included sendmail and uses applications from
+FreeBSD's included sendmail---or sendmail installed from the

 FreeBSD's ports system.